kubrick-ai/kubrick/README.md

 - **ResourceExistsException**: If you get an error that the secret already exists, follow the "Working with Existing Secrets" section above to import it.
-- **Missing Variables**: Terraform will prompt for any required variables not specified in `terraform.tfvars`.